Special Relativity -- Applications to astronomy and the accelerator physics

 where we have selected a special type of coordinate system (a Lorentz coordinate system), defined by the requirement that Eq. (\ref{MM1}) holds.

 To simplify our writing we will use, instead of variables $T, X, Y, Z$, variables $X^{0} = cT, ~ X^{1} = X,~ X^{2} = Y,~ X^{3} = Z$.
 Then, by adopting the tensor notation, Eq. (\ref{MM1}) becomes $ds^2 = \eta_{ij}dX^{i}dX^{j}$, where Einstein summation is understood.
 Here $\eta_{ij}$ are the Cartesian components of the metric tensor and by definition, in any Lorentz system, they are given by $\eta_{ij} = \mathrm{diag}[1,-1,-1,-1]$, which is the metric canonical, diagonal form.
-As a consequence of the space-time geometry, Lorentz coordinates systems are connected by Lorentz transformations.
+As a consequence of the space-time geometry, Lorentz coordinate systems are connected by Lorentz transformations.

-Physical quantities are represented by space-time geometric (tensor) quantities.
-When some basis is introduced, the representation of a tensor as geometric quantity comprise both components and basis.
-In usual covariant approach, one only deals with the basis components of tensors in the Lorentz coordinates i.e. with the case when the basis four-vectors are orthogonal.
-As a result one deals only with four-tensor equations of physics written out in the component form.
+Physical quantities are represented by space-time geometric (tensor) entities.
+When a basis is introduced, a tensor as a geometric object consists of both its components and the basis itself.
+In the conventional covariant approach, one typically considers only the components of tensors in a Lorentz coordinate system—i.e., under the assumption that the basis four-vectors are orthogonal.
+Consequently, physical laws are expressed exclusively through four-tensor equations written in component form.

-However, the concept of a tensor in the usual covariant approach is given in terms of the transformation properties of its components.
-For example in the usual covariant approach the electromagnetic "tensor" $F^{\mu\nu}$ is actually not a tensor since $F^{\mu\nu}$ are only components implicitly taken in standard (orthogonal) basis.
-The components are coordinate quantities and they do not contain the whole information about the physical quantity, since a basis of the space-time is not included.
-This is no problem only in the limiting case when transformations from one orthogonal basis to another orthogonal basis are selected i.e. only assuming that Lorentz transformations must be used to map the coordinates of events.
-According to the usual covariant approach, another transformations from standard to non standard (not orthogonal) basis, like Galilean transformations, are "incorrect".
+However, in this approach, the definition of a tensor relies on the transformation properties of its components.
+For instance, in standard covariant formalism, the electromagnetic "tensor" $F^{\mu\nu}$ is not actually a full tensor; rather, it consists only of component values implicitly taken in an orthogonal basis.
+These components are coordinate-dependent quantities and do not fully describe the physical entity, as they lack explicit reference to the space-time basis itself.
+This limitation is not an issue when restricting transformations to those between orthogonal bases, such as Lorentz transformations, which are assumed to correctly map event coordinates.
+However, according to the conventional covariant approach, transformations from a standard orthogonal basis to a non-orthogonal one—such as Galilean transformations—are considered "incorrect."